@gotgenes/pi-permission-system

 Quick Start

-- Create the global config file (default:
+Create the global config file at

 All permissions use one of three states: